tonymantoan/local_graphiti/README.md

 # Project Setup Notes

 ## Neo4J
-Neo4j Really pushes their desktop stuff (you need to sign up even for the free version), but you can get the headless community edition [here](https://neo4j.com/deployment-center/?ref=subscription#community).
+Neo4j really pushes their desktop stuff (you need to sign up even for the free version), but you can get the headless community edition [here](https://neo4j.com/deployment-center/?ref=subscription#community).
+No need to sign up or create an account.
 Scroll to 'Graph Database Self-Managed' and make sure 'community' is selected.

 1. Unzipped to ~/apps/neo4j-community-5.24.1
 2. Used sdkman to install java correto 17